10-day itinerary by train

 Paris to Lyon

-Next on the French leg of our 10 days in Europe by train, we suggest heading to the unique eastern city of Lyon, only a little under 2 hours from Paris by train.
+Next on the French leg of our 10 days in Europe by train, we suggest heading to the unique eastern city of Lyon, only a little under two hours from Paris by train.
 Lyon boasts proximity to the kind of natural beauty that most cities could only dream of.
 Lyon is the closest major city to the French Alps and a hub for winter ski holidays.
 It's an ideal base for mountain hikes, with regular train and bus services from Lyon to alpine towns like Grenoble, Chamonix-Mt-Blanc, and even Geneva, Switzerland.

 In Lyon itself, you'll be pleasantly surprised to find a lot of impressive historical landmarks.
 Vieux Lyon, the old quarter running along one side of the river, is the largest Renaissance area in Europe after Venice, centred around three churches dedicated to the saints Jean, Paul, and Georges.
 The Fourviere Basilica should also not be missed, particularly for the stunning views you get from the top!
 Lyon is also renowned as a gastronomic city, with plenty of famous local dishes to enjoy at affordable prices.